fukangl/SMG-multimodal-grasping/README.md

 ```

-To test a DRL multimodal grasping policy that executes actions with only orientation optimization (E+S+ES DRL(OO)) in simulation with lightly cluttered environment, run the following:
+To test a DRL multimodal grasping policy that executes actions with only orientation optimization (E+S+ES DRL(OO)) in simulation with lightly cluttered environment, remove `--is_pe`:

 ```shell
 python main.py --is_sim --method 'reinforcement' --is_ets --is_oo --explore_rate_decay \